Thursday, December 19, 2019

 Dec 15

-I had a great time tonight with my son, hubby, Ava Grace, and River.
-The great Grandkids enjoyed seeing The Grinch, Frosty, The Gingerbread Man, Frosty, and Santa Claus.
+I had a great time tonight with my son, Hubby, Ava Grace, and River.
+The great-grandkids enjoyed seeing The Grinch, Frosty, The Gingerbread Man, and Santa Claus.
 They decorated and ate some gingerbread cookies.
-It was a perfect night to view the Christmas lights not too hot or not too cold.
+It was a perfect night to view the Christmas lights, neither too hot nor too cold.

 Dec 16, 2019

-I went to an endodontist this morning for a root canal with an abscessed tooth and I ended up getting two root canals.
+I went to an endodontist this morning for a root canal with an abscessed tooth, and I ended up getting two root canals.
 Both teeth were behind my bridge and abscessed.
-Now I will have to have a new bridge.
-Two weeks ago I had a root canal done on my lower left tooth because it was abscessed.
+Now, I will need a new bridge.
+Two weeks ago, I had a root canal done on my lower left tooth because it was abscessed.
 I am taking pain meds and going to bed.
 Tomorrow I will have to go to the dentist for a temporary bridge.

 Dec 17,

-When I got home I took a pain pill & an antibiotic pill and laid down.
+When I got home, I took a pain pill & an antibiotic pill and lay down.

-Hubby had to get a temporary crown he had a tooth break off
+Hubby had to get a temporary crown because he had a tooth break off

 He is also resting